Arts Integration: Kindermusik

 I was a trained musician and fine artist and a new parent.
 Kindermusik changed how I looked at parenting and it fit with my eclectic upbringing and life.
-My husband a military pilot and trained engineer and fine a lot.
+My husband was a military pilot and trained engineer.
 My parents where scientist and educators- my father a physicist and my mother a science educator/communicator/writer.
+And we were all active in music.
 I believed in integration before it was even a thing most people talked about, it was how I was raised.
 But in traditional teaching it meant taking on a lot of classes.
 Kindermusik took/takes the best of different techniques, different tools, different subjects and weaves them together so expertly and beautifully.
 This program was/IS simply the best I’ve ever seen at integration.

 I was hooked early on with my children and for myself.
 Parenting was hard for me at first- partly because I was a new parent and partly because my child was a challenge.
 Later I would find out my oldest has Autism and my middle child has a genetic difference.
 Kindermusik became a safe space not just for musical play & learning but also for my children dealing with different learning needs and myself dealing with learning to parent them.